The 6 Major Steps in Mortgage Loan Processing

-The mortgage process may seem far from simple.
-There’s a lot that happens between your initial consultation to your loan actually being funded.
+The mortgage loan process may seem far from simple.
+There’s a lot that happens between your initial consultation to your loan being funded.
 But we’ll walk you through it—and with full transparency.

-During the loan processing, we’ll explain the details of every step, including a breakdown of all costs and fees associated.
+We’ll explain every step of home loan processing, including a breakdown of all associated costs and fees.
 You’ll know exactly what you need to submit and when, and exactly where your loan is throughout processing.
 And if you ever feel you’re lost—just give us a call!
 We understand that choosing a mortgage is the biggest financial decision of your life, and we’re committed to making the process as seamless, friendly and financially valuable to you as possible.

-Here are the six major milestones you'll reach during loan processing and what actions are being taken during this time.
+Here are the six major milestones you'll reach during loan processing and what’s happening at each stage of the process.

 1. Loan is submitted to processing

 The Mortgage Consultant collects and verifies all documents necessary to prepare the loan file for underwriting.
 These documents provide us with everything that we need to know about you (the borrower), and the property you are financing.

 - Orders a home appraisal to determine the value of the property (if/when needed)